 You should take the TOEFL/IELTS in time to be able to have the results submitted at the time of your application.
 To find out more about when TOEFL/IELTS examinations are scheduled at a test site near you, please consult the TOEFL and IELTS web sites.

-3. I received my education in Singapore in English.
+3. I received my education in an English medium program Singapore, India, or a different country that is not on the list above.
 Do I have to take the TOEFL/IELTS?

 Yes, you do.
-Students who have studied in English in Singapore are not among those exempt from the TOEFL/IELTS.
+Students who have studied in English in Singapore, India, or any other country that is not on the list above are not among those exempt from the TOEFL/IELTS.

 4. I took the IBT TOEFL and have an overall score of 104, but one of my sub-scores is below 26 and the program I am applying for requires at least 26 on each part.
 Do I have to retake the TOEFL?

 Yes, you do have to retake the TOEFL.
 The requirement is a score of 104 with sub scores of 26 or better.
 If you receive your test results and find that an element of your score does not meet the requirement, you should immediately make arrangements to retake the test.

 5. I attended a U.S. high school for two years.
 Do I have to take the TOEFL/IELTS?
 No, you do not have to take the TOEFL/IELTS if one of the two years has been within the last five years.
 However, you must submit a transcript that shows that you have attended high school in the U.S.

 6. I don't have the required TOEFL/IELTS score.
 Can I retake the TOEFL/IELTS once I arrive in the U.S.?